 Well, let’s do not waste time and walk through the process:

-Now, you need to create a grandparent/grandchild relation between Continents and Tours.
-To make it work, go to the Country > Tour relation and set the Parent relation as “continent to country”.
+Now, you need to create a grandparent/grandchild relation between Continent and Tour.
+To make it work, go to the Country > Tour relation and set the Parent relation as “Continent > Country.”

-where we should change this part “from-post-type” to “tours” to showcase the data that are related to a certain Continent.
+where you should change the part “post-type-slug” to the CPT slug (e.g., “tour”) to showcase the data (continent) related to a certain Tour.

-Also, it is possible to make it vice versa, in the Single Tour display the Continents Listing with the Listing Grid, and then we need to use
+Also, it is possible to make it vice versa, display the Tour Listing with the Listing Grid in the Single Continent, and then we need to use such a macro:

-In the part “from-post-type” you need to enter the slug of the parent post.
-In our case, it would be “continents”
+In the part “post-type-slug” you need to enter the slug of the grandparent post.
+In our case, it would be “continent”

 Here is what we’ve got.
 In the Elementor page builder: